 Many of these people were in pain as a result of surgical procedures, chronic pain or cancer.
 They needed medicine to help them through.
 Yet at the time of the largest boom in opioid addiction, which many believed was fueled through the extensive marketing of the drug OxyContin, there was not enough awareness of the impact of these drugs.

 Why People Are Dying From Prescription Pills

-Here are some of the reason’s people have lost their lives to prescriptions drug abuse:
+Here are some of the reason’s people have lost their lives to prescription drug misue and opioid prescription drug abuse:

 Drug combinations.
 The medical community has come to understand the inherent danger of opioid use, but there are still many other medications that can become addictive.
 These include benzodiazepines as well as stimulants such as Adderall, which is a combination of amphetamine and dextroamphetamine.
 Used in combination with other prescription drugs they can be deadly.
 For example, a large number of opioid deaths are due to being combined with benzodiazepines.

 Overprescribed medicine.
 One study says it can take only five days to form a physical addiction to an opioid drug.
 Other research shows that doctors regularly over-prescribe medicines for pain.
 Sometime a 15 to 30 day supply was given when only a few days were needed to soothe post-surgical pain.
 Having the extra medication led some people to take more than needed and get hooked.
 Dentists were also prescribing opioids for dental pain.
 The leading dental association put out a call to members to limit prescriptions to address the problem.